 The pattern was added to your Sewing Patterns.

-If you love everything about the 1970s, then you're sure to fall head over heels for these vintage-inspired sewing projects.
-We've made sure to hit all the major fashion trends from the 70s, from bell bottoms to flowing dresses to flirty tops.
+With these 1970s-inspired sewing patterns, projects, and tutorials, you're sure to fall head over heels!
+We've made sure to hit all the major fashion trends from the '70s, from bell bottoms to flowing dresses to flirty tops.
 Be sure to let us know which of these projects is your favorite in the comments!

 Dresses Inspired by the Disco Era

+Channel Your Inner Stevie Nicks with these babies!
 The 1970s were all about long silhouettes with clean lines, meaning flowy maxi dresses were hugely popular.
-Wrap dresses also became popular in the 70s due to fashion designer Diane von Furstenberg and her wrap dresses worn by celebrities like Cybill Shepherd and Ali MacGraw.
-These 70s inspired dress patterns are the perfect way to combine vintage and modern style.
+Wrap dresses also became popular in the '70s due to fashion designer Diane von Furstenberg and her wrap dresses worn by celebrities like Cybill Shepherd and Ali MacGraw.
+These vintage-inspired dress patterns are the perfect way to combine vintage and modern style.

 One shoulder and halter tops were incredibly en vogue in the 1970s and were made popular by movies like Saturday Night Fever and disco culture.
 The perfect mixture of flirty and classic, these DIY tops to sew are the best way to translate fun vintage style to the fashion trends of today.